Mastering Subject-Verb Agreement for Clear and Cohesive Communication

 Basic Rule:

 The verb in a sentence must agree with its subject in number (singular or plural).
-That means, if the subject is singular, verb must be singular and vice versa.
+That means, if the subject is singular, verb must be singular and if the subject is plural, the verb must also be plural.

 Example: "The cat is sleeping."
 (Singular subject) vs. "The cats are playing."
 (Plural subject)